HL7/US-Core/source/pages/general-guidance.md

 Many of the profiles in this guide [reference] other FHIR resources that are also US Core profiles.
 This is defined in the formal profile definitions.
 For example, [US Core CareTeam Profile] references US Core Patient.
 For any other references not formally defined in a US Core profiles, the referenced resource SHOULD be a US Core profile if a US Core profile exists for the resource type.
 For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner **SHOULD** be a valid US Core Patient or US Core Practitioner.

+There are scenarios when [contained] resources are used in US Core profiles.
+They occur when the content referred to in the contained resource does not have an independent existence apart from the resource that contains it.
+For example, the [Medication List Guidance] page describes how a contained Medication in MedicationRequest is used for representing the medication.
+When referencing a contained resource in a US Core profile, the contained resource **SHOULD** be a US Core profile if a US Core profile exists for the resource type.

 <div class="note-to-balloters" markdown="1">
 ### Missing Data